KarthikKatakam2312/DosaCompany/README.md

 ## Project Description :

-This is a Project to segreate a a JSON file data into two parts one consisting of Customer data only and other consisting of Orders data.
+This is a Project to segreate a JSON file data into two parts one consisting of Customer data only and other consisting of Orders data.

 ## Installation and Steps to run the code.